rapidsai/deployment/source/platforms/kubeflow.md

 ### Creating a Dask cluster

 Now you can create `DaskCluster` resources in Kubernetes that will launch all the necessary pods and services for our cluster to work.
-This can be done in YAML via the Kubernetes API or using the Python API from a notebook session.
+This can be done in YAML via the Kubernetes API or using the Python API from a notebook session as shown in this section.

 In a Jupyter session, create a new notebook and install the `dask-kubernetes` package which you will need to launch Dask clusters.